-- We mostly keep our neck bent forward/flexed while sitting, playing, working, training or driving.
+In real life we mostly keep our neck bent forward/flexed while sitting, playing, working, training or driving.

-- Our back is mostly compressed.
+Our back is mostly compressed.

-- Our neck is mostly tilted forward
+Our neck is mostly tilted forward

 What are we achieving in the process?